 2-0-2Covers more advanced topics in bookkeeping, including the reconciliation of depreciation for book versus taxes, depreciation methods for GAAP (General Accepted Accounting Principles), depreciation methods for Federal Income Tax, depreciation of vehicles for tax purposes, merchandise inventory using the perpetual and the periodic systems, inventory computation methods and lower of cost or market.
 Topics covered for internal controls include employee theft and how to prevent it, prevention of check and credit card fraud, prevention of vendor cheating and how to avoid various con schemes and scams.
-This class is designed to prepare the student for the workforce as a bookkeeper and to prepare for part 2/test 2 and parts 3 and 4 of the National Certified Bookkeepers.
+This class is designed to prepare the student for the workforce as a bookkeeper and to prepare for part 2/test 2 and parts 3 and 4 of the National Certified Bookkeeper exam administered by the American Institute of Professional Bookkeepers.
 Prerequisite: ACCT113M with a grade of "C" or better.